hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/_pytest/test_driver_executor.md

 4. Run pytest from your terminal: `pytest hypotez/src/webdriver/_pytest/test_driver_executor.py`

 These improvements create more robust and reliable tests, addressing potential issues and providing more insightful error messages for debugging.
-Remember to adjust locator strategies and expected values based on the actual elements and attributes present on the target web page.
+Remember to adjust locator Startegies and expected values based on the actual elements and attributes present on the target web page.
 Remember to replace placeholder values like `"http://example.com"` and `"https://www.wikipedia.org/"` with appropriate actual values for your testing context.